Snger/reading-notes/platforms/System/iOS.md

 <!-- MarkdownTOC -->

 - Xcode Project vs. Xcode Workspace - Differences
+- install with cocoapods, but no such module xx
+- 解决pod install / pod update 速度慢???
+- iOS error “Embedded binary is not signed with the same certificate as the parent app”
 - What's Storyboard?
 - A Segue Manages the Transition Between Two Scenes
 - WHAT IS COCOAPODS